na--/ebook-tools/README.md

 * `-i=<value>`, `--isbn-regex=<value>`; env. variable `ISBN_REGEX`; see default value in `lib.sh`

   This is the regular expression used to match ISBN-like numbers in the supplied books.
 It is matched with `grep -P`, so look-ahead and look-behind can be used.
-Also it is purposefully a bit loose (i.e. it can match non-ISBN numbers), since the found numbers will be checked for validity.
+Also it is purposefully a bit loose (i.e. it can match some non-ISBN numbers), since the found numbers will be checked for validity.
 Due to unicode handling, the default value is too long for the readme, you can find it in `lib.sh`.
 * `--isbn-direct-grep-files=<value>`; env. variable `ISBN_DIRECT_GREP_FILES`; default value `^text/(plain|xml|html)$`

   This is a regular expression that is matched against the MIME type of the searched files.
 Matching files are searched directly for ISBNs, without converting or OCR-ing them to `.txt` first.